When creating copy for your dream therapy client, it’s essential to avoid big words, technical jargon, and “me statements.”

 - PAGE 2 — You deserve a compassionate therapist … someone to make you feel safe, secure, and connected while guiding you through the healing process.
 My goal is to support and promote lifelong change that will allow you to form healthy relationships and foster an overall sense of wellbeing.

-When you look at the two side-by-side, it’s clear which one is more likely to attract a new client.
+When you look at the two side-by-side, it’s clear which one is more likely to attract your dream therapy client.
 While this example may seem extreme, it’s not far off from what a lot of therapists have on their home pages.

 How to identify your dream therapy client

-How to write directly to your dream client
+How to write to your dream therapy client: a therapist copywriting template

-As we saw earlier, making a personal connection with your reader is an extremely powerful way to draw them in.
+As we saw earlier, making a personal connection with your dream therapy client is an extremely powerful way to draw them in.
 To get you started, here is a mini-template that you can use.
 In this example, we will be writing a page on family counseling.

 . . .